EdyVision/pii-codex/docs/LOCAL_SETUP.md

 For those contributing or modifying the source, use the following to set up locally.

 ## Environment Config
-You'll need the Python (^3.9), Poetry, and  configured on your machine.
+You'll need the Python (^3.9) and Poetry configured on your machine.
 Once those are configured, create a virtual environment and install dependencies.

 ```bash